Best Family Life Insurance Companies in 2025

 Overview

-Pacific Life offers the most comprehensive coverage options for families.
-The company offers high coverage limits, with more than $10 million in term protection available and up to $3 million through accelerated underwriting for younger applicants.
-A 30-year-old nonsmoking parent can expect to pay $27 per month for women and $30 for men for a $500,000, 20-year term policy.
+Pacific Life offers the most comprehensive coverage options for families, with more than $10 million in term protection available and up to $3 million through accelerated underwriting for younger applicants.
+Monthly, a 30-year-old nonsmoking parent pays $27 (women) and $30 (men) for a $500,000, 20-year term policy.

-The company's flexible riders, such as waiver of premium, accidental death benefit, guaranteed insurability and conversion options, make it well-suited for families who want customizable financial protection.
+Flexible riders like waiver of premium, accidental death benefit, guaranteed insurability and conversion options make Pacific Life well-suited for families wanting customizable financial protection.

-Pacific Life also has child term rider, which ensures coverage of up to $20,000 per child to all eligible children.
-The rider lasts either until the child's 25th birthday or the insured's 65th birthday.
+Pacific Life's child term rider provides coverage of up to $20,000 per child until the child's 25th birthday or the insured's 65th birthday.

 Best Customer Experience: Ethos